Prospero86/netrunner/README.md

 A configuration file like Lynx.

+Send commands to the background to be optionally displayed in an optional interface, as to use wget web crawling feature like a DownThemAll, and to use and watch other batch commands.

 A way to import bookmarks from other browsers like Firefox.

 Search customization like surfraw, dwb funtions or InstantFox Quick Search, and reverse image search like Google Reverse Image Search.